 Each student is paired with an instructor for the day.
 Helmet intercoms are used between the student and instructor to facilitate communication.

 An event like this takes a lot of volunteer effort to put on.
-If you, a member of your family, or a friend would be interested in volunteering, please register online at Motorsportreg.com.
-We need pit & grid, runners, gate workers and more.
+If you, a member of your family, a friend, or coworker would be interested in volunteering, please register online at Motorsportreg.com.
 Driving school students are particularly encouraged to volunteer on a day they are not in school.
 It provides a very different perspective and really completes the experience.

 Volunteers do not need to be BMW CCA members.